 - How long has the Union College Nursing Program been around?

-The Union College Nursing Program was the first Bachelor of Science in Nursing program in the state of Nebraska and all Adventist colleges.
+Established in 1896, the Union College Nursing Program has a long-standing tradition of excellence.
+In fact, Union's nursing program is the oldest Bachelor of Science in Nursing program in the state of Nebraska and in all the Adventist colleges!

 - How long is the nursing program?

 We offer a four-year curriculum that leads to a Bachelor of Science in Nursing degree.
 Within this four-year curriculum, you will complete the necessary prerequisites and general education requirements required by the college in addition to the nursing courses.
 If you are a transfer student who has many of your general education requirements completed, the nursing courses will take approximately five semesters to complete.